How do I make a schedule?

 Do I need to be a certain age to volunteer?

-Yes, you must be 18 or older to volunteer during the festival.
+Yes, you must be 15 or older to volunteer during the festival.
+For those interested in transportation, we prefer you to be over 21 or be very responsible.

 What kind of work is available pre-festival?

 Volunteers will work on their own to distribute (with list provided) posters and/or film guides throughout the community, including on campus.
-Work is from January-February.
+Work is from March-January.
+We also need help with monthly screenings and helping with our fundraisers.
+This is a great way to get to 24 hours early!

 Volunteers will sell badges and individual movie tickets to people who come in the door.
 Volunteers will also check in those who have pre-purchased tickets and badges.

-Volunteers will be selling both OFF merchandise and Film-Makers merchandise at 2 separate tables.
-OFF merchandise will be sold via computer and will include cash, check, and credit card transactions while Film-Makers merchandise will be cash/check only.
+Volunteers will be selling OFF merchandise.
+OFF merchandise will be sold via tablet and will include cash, check, and credit card transactions.
+This is also the information booth so volunteers may answer questions about the festival.

-Volunteers will be responsible for monitoring the VIP Tent to make sure that only filmmakers, VIP guests, and OFF staff use the room.
+Volunteers will be responsible for monitoring the VIP Tent or the Filmmaker Lounge to make sure that only filmmakers, panelists, jury, media, sponsors, VIP guests, and OFF staff use the room.
 Volunteers will also need to work with the Hospitality Director for any food/drink needs and keep up with trash as needed.
-The volunteer in this area will sit in a chair outside the green room to check credentials (badges).

-Ushers will stand outside the doors to the theaters and hand out audience ballots, do head-counts, and answer any questions that attendees may have.
+Ushers will stand outside the doors to the theaters, electronically check in tickets or badges or use the counter to count numbers going in theaters and and answer any questions that attendees may have.

 Q and A